laixjia/laixjia/README.md

 - 👋 Hi, I’m @laixjia
 - 👀 I’m interested in ... programming, do magic trick, play Zelda.
 - 🌱 I’m currently learning ...
-JavaScript.
+JavaScript, C++, Python, SQL, HTML, CSS.
 - 💞️ I’m looking to collaborate on ... no.
 - 📫 How to reach me ...
 I think you don't have to reach me.
 - 😄 Pronouns: ... normal.